Tout ce que vous devez savoir sur la vulve et la vulvodynie

 The labia minora

-Also called the inner labia, they surround and protect the internal structures of the vulva, including the outer part of the clitoris, the urethra, and the vagina.
+Also called the inner labia, they surround and protect the internal structures of the vulva, including the external part of the clitoris, the urethra, and the vagina.
 Unlike the labia majora, the labia minora are hairless and serve to protect the entrance to the vagina.

 The external part of the clitoris and its hood